Saikarthikchowdary/IaC-Automation-using-Terraform/README.md

-# Cloud DevOps Automation with Terraform, Jenkins, and Git
+# IaC Automation with Terraform, Jenkins, and Git

 This project demonstrates **Infrastructure as Code (IaC) automation** using **Terraform** along with other DevOps tools like **Jenkins** and **Git**.
 The goal is to automate infrastructure provisioning, configuration, and CI/CD pipelines to enable faster, reliable, and repeatable deployments.